icon-carat-right menu search cmu-wordmark

 Each case simply included the above phrase as the system prompt and the code example as the user prompt.
 There are many potential variations of this prompting strategy that would produce different results.
 For instance, we could have warned the LLMs that the example might be correct or requested a specific format for the outputs.
 We intentionally chose a nonspecific prompting strategy to discover baseline results and to make the results comparable to the previous analysis of ChatGPT-3.5 on the CERT C secure coding standard.

 We ran noncompliant examples through each ChatGPT model to see whether the models were capable of recognizing the errors, and then we ran the compliant examples from the same sections of the coding standards with the same prompts to test each model’s ability to recognize when code is actually compliant and free of errors.
-Before we present overall results, we walk through the categorization schemes that we created for noncompliant and compliant responses from ChatGPT and provide one illustrative example for each response category.
+Before we present overall results, we want to present the categorization schemes that we created for noncompliant and compliant responses from ChatGPT and provide one illustrative example for each response category.
 In these illustrative examples, we included responses under different experimental conditions—in both C++ and Java, as well as responses from GPT-3.5 and GPT-4o—for variety.
 The full set of code examples, responses from both ChatGPT models, and the categories that we assigned to each response, can be found at this link.

 Noncompliant Examples